Managing Common Symptoms in Hospice

 Medication Options for Pain Relief

 Comfort is not limited to medication.
-Gentle massage, hot or cold compresses, repositioning, and relaxation or music therapy can enhance comfort and reduce anxiety for patients.
+Our team utilizes gentle massage, hot or cold compresses, strategic repositioning, and music therapy to reduce the ‘total pain’ experience – addressing both physical discomfort and the anxiety that often accompanies it.

-Dyspnea, or shortness of breath, can cause significant distress.
+Dyspnea, or shortness of breath, can cause significant stress.
 Hospice care focuses on relieving this discomfort and reducing the fear that often comes with it.

 Medications That Ease Breathing